aosabook/500lines/contingent/chapter.rst

 by giving them direct support in the language syntax.
 You can create new instances of the big-four data structures by simply typing them into your source code.

+..
+TODO: Only two of these four bullets describe the data structure's
+.. syntax.
+I suggest that we remove the description of the syntax since
+.. we immediately *demonstrate* it with examples.
+But if we want to keep
+.. the descriptions, we should probably be consistent and describe the
+.. syntax for all four.

 * The **tuple** is a read-only sequence whose syntax is parentheses around comma-separated items.